 The INTO group is driven by the desire to provide life-changing experiences for our students.
 Moreover, the investment and additional revenue generated are helping to revitalise our partner universities and the local and regional economy that surrounds them.
-The group also works closely with INTO Giving, a charity that supports educational and humanitarian projects for some of the world's poorest and most disadvantaged children.
+The INTO group also works closely with INTO Giving, a charity that supports educational and humanitarian projects for some of the world's poorest and most disadvantaged children.
 The group supports INTO Giving through fundraising activities, and through staff volunteering their time and skills.

-In 2021/22, INTO Giving donated £104,790 in support of educational and humanitarian projects in Colombia, India, Indonesia, Lebanon, Uganda, Ukraine, Vietnam, the UK, US and Zambia, and operated an internship programme for international students.
-Over the past year, funds raised by INTO employees and students have, for example, supported child refugees fleeing war in Syria and Ukraine, and girls' education programmes in India, Indonesia and Vietnam.
+In 2022/23, INTO Giving donated £115,790 in support of educational and humanitarian projects in Pakistan, Lebanon, Vietnam, Tanzania, India, Indonesia and Zambia and operated an internship programme for international students.
+Over the past year, funds raised by INTO employees and students have, for example, supported schools with running costs, libraries, furniture, safeguarding and other training.